romaintilhac/romaintilhac.github.io/fieldguide_20240827.md

 Type-1 pyroxenites represent among the earliest pyroxenite generations in Cabo Ortegal (see **Section 3.2**).
 They are, along with type 4, the most primitive type of pyroxenites, with 20-24 % MgO, 2-3 % Al<sub>2</sub>O<sub>3</sub> and high Mg# of 87–89 (Cpx Mg# > 0.91; **Fig_mineral-chemistry-pyroxenites**).
 Type-1 pyroxenites plot along the Fo-An join within the nepheline-normative, silica-deficient field in the Fo-CaTs-Qz projection.
 Such a trend towards the Fo apex is ascribed to melt-peridotite interaction in orogenic pyroxenites (Bodinier et al. 2008, Lambart et al. 2012).

 In Cabo Ortegal, these pyroxenites are specifically interpreted as products of partial replacement of peridotites upon interaction with a Si-undersaturated melt called ultra-calcic picrite, as suggested by their high Cpx/Opx ratios which point to crystallization along a Cpx–Ol cotectic line.
 The incomplete remplacement reaction is indicated by the preservation of dunite lenses, suggesting that melt was the limiting reactant.
 Relatively low melt/rock ratios are supported by the lowest Amp  among the pyroxenites (6-14 %) as well as LILE and LREE enrichment limited to spoon-shaped patterns with flat heavy REE (HREE) (**Fig_REE-type1**).
-Yet, the occurrence of Ol-free type-1 pyroxenites suggests that the replacement process locally achieved complete consumption of Ol following a peritectic reaction Fo + Si-rich melt = En, indicating pressures < 1.2 GPa (_e.g._, Kelemen & Ghiorso, 1986).
+Yet, the occurrence of Ol-free type-1 pyroxenites suggests that the replacement process locally achieved complete consumption of Ol following a peritectic reaction Fo + Si-rich melt = En, indicating pressures < 1.2 GPa (_e.g._ Kelemen & Ghiorso, 1986).

 <img src="fieldguide_figures/ree-type1.png"
 style="max-width: 50%; max-height: 500px; height: auto;"/>